 Over the years, ABC’s sole surviving soap has been put on life support a time or two, but that’s the way pretty much all shows go.
 And whenever General Hospital starts to fade, the resulting infusion of fresh blood brings it back better than ever.
 That’s certainly what happened in the early ’90s, when Wendy Riche took over as executive producer.
 She gave us heart-wrenching topical stories like the HIV/AIDS crisis, a new tradition in the Nurses Ball and morally-ambiguous action courtesy of everyone’s favorite mobster, Sonny Corinthos.

 In the end, General Hospital the show isn’t that much different from General Hospital the, er, hospital.
 The building’s had a few wings added over the years, it even burned down once and was rebuilt from scratch.
-But after 58 years, that nurses station is still there, still creating drama and still giving us all a place we can call home.
+But decades later, that nurses station is still there, still creating drama and still giving us all a place we can call home.

 Don’t worry, that isn’t the end of our celebration of all things General Hospital!
 Check out our gallery of the show through the years and relive decades’ worth of drama and excitement, all personally curated to scratch that nostalgic itch we know you’re feeling!